Soil Health and Your Foundation

 Additionally, expansive soil can also result in damage to foundation walls.
 This is commonly evidenced in basements.
 The expansion of the soil will increase lateral pressure against the foundation wall.
-If the wall isn’t strong enough to resist the pressure then cracks and leaks can form.
-Wall failure can occur in these instances.
+If the wall isn’t strong enough to resist the pressure, then cracks and leaks can form.
+Wall failure can also occur in these instances.

 Soil Health: Hydrocompaction

 Soils that have large amounts of silt can experience hydrocompaction.
-This typically occurs during period of extended drought and the sudden introduction of moisture.
+This typically occurs during a period of extended drought and the sudden introduction of moisture.